openstack/governance/reference/tags/team_diverse-affiliation.rst

 * the sum of all reviews done against patches submitted to any of the git repositories managed by the team

-* the sum of all reviews done by core reviewers against patches submitted to any of the git repositories managed by the team
+* the sum of all reviews done by active core reviewers against patches submitted to any of the git repositories managed by the team

-* the union of the memberships of the core review teams associated with the git repositories managed by the team
+* the union of the active memberships of the core review teams associated with the git repositories managed by the team

 The timeline used for evaluation is based on the past 6 months, and should be updated around the same time as the 6 month release.